 Voter registration is simple and, with minimal training, can be done efficiently and accurately by any volunteer.
 The League also encourages, and has strategies for, follow-up to get registered voters to the polls.
-Contact: Penny Jeffrey
+Contact: Patricia Carter

 Volunteers observe public meetings of governmental bodies and provide reports for the local League and the public.
 LWV of Greater Cleveland has an active observer corps for the governmental bodies listed below.
 To volunteer for any of those, contact the person listed.

 Cleveland Community Police Commission (To view reports click here)